Pigna99/Pigna99/README.md

 - 📫 You can contact me on GitHub or directly on Telegram! (https://t.me/AndreaPignotti)

+Links of same of the projects i've done in the past years:

+Little 3D isometric VideoGame done only using REACT and CSS3.
+Really not efficient, but was really fun to do: https://boardgametest.netlify.app

+PignaSweeper! (complete).
+My version of MineSweeper!
+Done in 3 days as a speedrun project using React: https://pignasweeper.netlify.app
+(right click for apply flags!)

+Flauto Magico (incomplete).
+Site for a Cafe: https://flautomagico-test.netlify.app

+Ceppo Trekking (complete).
+Site for a Trekking Agency : https://ceppotrekking.netlify.app

+Discord Manager.
+Frontend for an outdated version of the Discord API : https://discord-manager-test.netlify.app (not working anymore!)
+My first fullstack project. (bot + frontend)

+Final Fantasy 7 style Portfolio (incomplete): https://pigna-portfolio.netlify.app

 <!---
 Pigna99/Pigna99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.